-- 1. Open the Workspace dialog by doing one of the following: - Go to Connection > New Workspace. - Right-click a stream in the Streams tab and select New Workspace. - Right-click in the Workspaces tab and select New Workspace. - 2.
-On the Basic tab, accept or change the default workspace name and root.
+- 1. Do one of the following: - Go to Connection > New Workspace. - Right-click a stream in the Streams tab and select New Workspace. - Right-click in the Workspaces tab and select New Workspace. - 2.
+If the Workspace Name dialog opens, enter a name and click OK.